EdgeVerve/oe-migration/README.md

 1. The above script, when run, does the migration of data in the `db` folders from each *app-list* module, in the order in which the module is specified in the application's `app-list.json` file.
 2. The above script also migrates the main application's `db` folder, again, as per the order of the `./` module specified in `app-list.json`
-3. The application developer is free to modify the sample migrate-all.js file to meet the applicatio's needs.
+3. The application developer is free to modify the sample migrate-all.js file to meet the application's needs.
 For example, the developer could choose not to migrate data from one or more app-list modules, change the location from where data is migrated, etc.,
+4. While modifying the *migrate-all.js* script, keep in mind the `moduleName` option of `migrate()` function.
+This is used by *oe-migration* as a key to maintain the latest DB migration version in the *SystemConfig* table.
+This should be set as the name of the module whose data is being migrated.
+If the module is the main application itself, `moduleName` can be omitted or set to the default value, `./`

 <a name="Running Custom JS files"></a>
 ### Running Custom JS files